MaterializeInc/materialize/doc/developer/platform/architecture-cloud.md

 `--orchestrator-service-label` to specify additional labels that should be attached to *all* pods and services created by the Kubernetes orchestrator.

+StatefulSets created by the orchestrator store the epoch of the creating environmentd in a label:

+  * `environmentd.materialize.cloud/epoch`: the epoch of the creating orchestrator.

 ### Secrets

 See the [secret design doc](../design/20220303_secrets.md).